IshanJ25/Stickoz-for-WhatsApp/README.md

 --- | --- | ---
 folder |  Folder location where all images are present. |  string output_folder | Export folder.
 New folder is made if already not exists. |  string empty_if_contents | If exports folder already has files, then delete them.
-Default is False. |  boolean
+Default is False.
+Use with caution ⚠️ |  boolean